-Lawrence C. Layman, M.D., Hyung Goo Kim, PhD., Lynn P. Chorich, M.A., (Department of Obstetrics & Gynecology, Georgia Regents University) and other investigators involved in this research, may share your PHI and/ or results of your study with other researchers.
+Lawrence C. Layman, M.D., Hyung Goo Kim, PhD., Lynn P. Chorich, M.A., Megan E. Sullivan, B.S.(Department of Obstetrics & Gynecology, Georgia Regents University) and other investigators involved in this research, may share your PHI and/ or results of your study with other researchers.
 In addition, your records may be reviewed in order to meet federal or state research regulations.
-Reviewers may include authorized representatives from National Institutes of Health (NIH), the Institutional Review Board (IRB - the Board that reviews research at the Georgia Regents University), and others.
+Reviewers may include authorized representatives from National Institutes of Health (NIH), the Institutional Review Board (IRB - the Board that reviews research at the Georgia Regents University), , and others.
 If your research record is reviewed by any of these groups, they may also need to see your entire medical record.

-In addition, the researchers may also share your health information without your written permission to people who are planning a future research project, so long as any information identifying you does not leave our facility.
+In addition, the researchers may also share your child's health information without your written permission to people who are planning a future research project, so long as any information identifying your child does not leave our facility.